stephy/CalendarPicker/README.md

 # To Do:

-- Add swipe gesture
+- Add swipe gestures
-- Add selection for inital day

 # Suggestions?

 Drop an email to alves@stephanimoroni.com
+Open issues
+Submit PRs.